 Will the doctor phone with my test results?
 Please see the answer above.
 We strive to get back to you with a message, directly by the doctor or through one of the office assistants, regardless of the result of the test.
 However, it is mainly the patient's responsibility to follow up on their test results.
 We will always answer your inquiries about the tests.

 I would like to have a physical.
 When can I have one?
 We understand by a "physical" an in-office review and head-to-toe examination that usually takes at least 30 minutes; we use the term "complete physical examination".
 As per the scientific information available, the yield of a complete physical examination in a healthy person, especially without any symptoms, is low.
 We discourage the practice of "yearly physicals" without a clinical reason or rationale.
 Exceptions are made based on the patient's clinical condition, age and the overall clinical assessment by one's physician.
 Our assistants WILL NOT book a complete physical examination just because a patient requests one.
 They are instructed to offer you an appointment with your physician to discuss the need for one, and it will be up to your doctor to book one, following such a discussion.
+Sometimes a patient needs to have a physical for employment, for participation in sports or for travel/insurance.
+These services are not covered by the Medical Services Plan (MSP), so if one really needs these, they should be prepared to pay privately.

 I have forms that need to be completed.
 Do I need to come in?
 This depends on the type of form requested.
 If this follows a discussion with your doctor that included the need and request for a form completion, then the answer is no. In most cases, however, the completion of a form is the result of a clinical assessment, which may be just a discussion (including over the phone or video call), or may require an actual examination.
 In this case, an appointment will need to be booked.
 You do have the option to send ahead the form: dropped-off at the clinic, mailed, or e-mailed (email@example.com).
 If you send forms, please complete and sign/date your part (usually on the first page), so that we know to whom the document belongs, and that we have your permission to proceed with it.